Winter weather information & updates. Learn more.

 The Maralynne D. Mitcham Lectureship began in 2013 and honors her many contributions to the Division of Occupational Therapy and to the profession.

-We are excited to announce that the 10th annual lectureship will return to campus this year on Friday, April 26th in MUSC's Drug Discovery building.
-The events for the day will include the lecture, luncheon, and afternoon CEU sessions.
-Read the full agenda.
+We are excited to announce that the 11th annual lectureship will return to campus this year on Friday, April 25th in MUSC's Baruch Auditorium.
+The events for the day will include morning CEU sessions, luncheon, and lecture.
+The full agenda will be available in late February.

 2023